 3. Tekashi 6ix9ine

 Tekashi 6ix9ine (real name: Daniel Hernandez), is unquestionably the most controversial rapper to have ever existed.
 From colored hair, face tattoos, public threats directed towards rivals, unlawful public conduct, using illegal materials for music videos, famously outing his fellow gang members, and finally, his incredibly charged rap songs.
-Because you might dislike him with all your might, but Daniel makes catchier songs than 99% of fellow rappers of the same age, and even older.
+You might dislike him with all your might, but Daniel makes catchier songs than 99% of fellow rappers of the same age, and even older ones.
 His top most viewed music video is Gotti, with 408 million views.
 We all know by now he did everything wrong someone in the public eye could possibly do.
 What’s surprising is this guy’s power of conviction.
-Having NYPD sergeants running drugs for you??? read here at your discretion.
+Having NYPD sergeants running drug rings for you??? read here at your discretion.
+His current networth is reportedly 8 million dollars.

 2. Bobby Shmurda

 Bobby Shmurda (real name: Ackquille Jean Pollard), is currently famous for both his music, that went globally viral (it led to the shmoney dance phenomenon), and his legal case.
 He is currently in jail serving his 7 years sentence (reduced to 5, due to the 2 years he awaited trial).
-Ackquille was the leader of the GS9’s, renown for heavy drug dealing and murders.
-Suprisingly, out of the whole list, Bobby has the TOP music video for a solo song.
+Ackquille was the leader of the GS9s, renown for heavy drug dealing and murderous tactics.
+Suprisingly, out of the whole list, Bobby has the 2nd most popular music video for a solo song.
 The hit song he carried out by himself, Hot N*gga, stands at 621 million views.
+His networth is supposedly 400 thousand dollars.

 1. 50 Cent